 People who are discovered with drug paraphernalia, rather than the actual substances, also can be charged with a crime under Wisconsin law.
 For example, if an individual is discovered with paraphernalia, and the evidence suggests that he or she intended to use it to consume drugs, this can be charged as a misdemeanor resulting in up to 30 days in jail.
 If the evidence suggests that that the defendant intended to distribute the paraphernalia to others, the penalty increases to up to 90 days of jail time.Seek the Advice of a Drug Offense Lawyer in Milwaukee

 Prosecution for drug crimes remains a top priority for many law enforcement departments in Wisconsin, and investigations based on these charges can be aggressive and far-reaching.
 While it is important to keep dangerous chemicals off our streets and away from the public, overzealous efforts mean that innocent individuals are sometimes targeted wrongfully or excessively.
 If you or a loved one has recently been charged with a drug offense in or around Milwaukee, Reddin & Singer is here to assist you.
-Attorney William J. Reddin is a former state public defender with more than 30 years of experience, and he proudly serves clients throughout Wisconsin.
+We proudly serve clients throughout Wisconsin.
 For more information or to schedule a consultation, please contact us at (414) 271-6400 or through our online form.